-When I want to tweak different aspects of the operating system, I generally prefer to use the built-in tools provided by Windows.
+When we want to tweak different aspects of Windows, we prefer to use the built-in tools provided by the operating system.
 All modern versions of Windows and especially Windows 10, provide some great tools you can use.
-One such tool is the underrated Disk Cleanup, which allows you to free up space on your partitions and safely remove even system files that you no longer need.
-Let's see how it works and why it is one of the best tools for cleaning up space in all versions of Windows:
+One such tool is the underrated Disk Cleanup, which allows you to free up space on your partitions and safely remove system files that you no longer need.
+Let's see how it works and why it is one of the best tools for cleaning up storage space, in all versions of Windows:

 How Disk Cleanup works in Windows

 Disk Cleanup or cleanmgr.exe is one of the best Windows programs for removing unnecessary files and freeing up storage space.
 It is not as invasive as many third-party tools that promise the same thing.
 Those tools may remove files that are required by specific apps to run well, and they also tend to dig deep into the Windows Registry and remove entries that may be useful to the operating system.
 Instead, Disk Cleanup only removes files that are 100% safe to remove, and do not negatively affect the functioning of Windows, or any of your installed apps.